 Automatic Enrolment Report 3: How will automatic enrolment affect pension saving?

-This particular report analyses the potential effects that employee and employer responses to automatic enrolment could have on scheme membership and the total value of assets in private sector workplace pension schemes.
+This report is the third in a series of reports on automatic enrolment.
+It analyses the potential effects that employee and employer responses to automatic enrolment could have on scheme membership and the total value of assets in private sector workplace pension schemes.

-This report was sponsored by Legal and General and the analysis uses data provided by three automatic-enrolment scheme providers (Legal & General, NEST and The People’s Pension), one employee benefit consultant (JLT), and the DWP, on their experiences of implementing automatic enrolment, covering over 2.6 million of the individuals who have been automatically enrolled.
-The PPI is grateful to these organisations for providing this data.
+This report was sponsored by Legal and General and the analysis uses data provided by three automatic enrolment scheme providers (Legal & General, NEST and The People’s Pension), one employee benefit consultant (JLT), and the DWP, on their experiences of implementing automatic enrolment, covering over 2.6 million of the individuals who have been automatically enrolled.

 Keywords: personal accounts, auto-enrolment, autoenrolment, 2012, NPSS, National Pension Savings Scheme, Pension Commission, DC, Defined Contribution, DB, Defined Benefit, Risk Sharing, Risk-sharing, Hybrid, Stakeholder, Personal Pension, Non-State, Contracted In, Contracted Out, COSR, COMP, GMP, Guaranteed Minimum Pension, Employer, Charges, Employer Sponsored, Contribution, Investment, PPF, Pension Protection Fund, Liabilities, Assets, Deficit, Surplus, Funding Level, Section 75, Debt on Employer, Membership, Scheme Funding, Employer Covenant, tPR, the Pensions Regulator, TPR, buy-out, SPA, State Pension Age, S2P, State Second Pension, SERPS, State Earnings Related Pension Scheme, GRAD, Graduated Pension Scheme, BSP, Basic State Pension, British State Pension, HRP, Home Responsibilities Protection, Carers Credits, National Insurance, Disability, Disabled, Indexation,